Why Didn't They Tell You?

 … that the Constitution of the United States did not define a Black person as three-fifths of a person?

-This is the first post of this blog that was launched a little more than a year ago.
+This is not a new but a repost of this blog that was launched a little more than a year ago.
 Since I have been in hiatus for a while and have heard repetition of the assertion that the U. S. Constitution counted Black People as two-thirds of a person, I thought it good to place my first blog at the top.
 For those who have followed me from the beginning, there is nothing new here but new posts are coming.

 There is an assertion that one hears over and over again, namely, that the U. S. Constitution made Black people three-fifths of a person.
 It is, indeed, an assertion that has no factual basis.
 In fact, the paragraph in the Constitution where this idea comes from does not use the term Black, Negro, or African.
 The passage lists all those included in determining a state’s representation and taxation and ends with the phrase “three fifths of all other Persons” (read the wording of Article 1, Section 2, Paragraph 3 below).
 We know that the phrase refers to slaves since everybody else had been listed, including exclusions, in determining representation, and we know that 99+ percent of all slaves were black (there may have been a few enslaved Native Americans).
 You might as well say 100%.